rphillips-nz/off-orbit-gb/README.md

 # Off Orbit GB

-Off Orbit reborn for the original Nintendo Gameboy.
-Originally a *wildly* unpopular iOS game, Off Orbit is an asteroids style game where firing the ship's weapon also moves you in the opposite direction.
+Off Orbit reborn[^1] for the original Nintendo Gameboy.
+Off Orbit is an asteroids style game where firing the ship's weapon also moves you in the opposite direction.

 ![Screenshot](/screenshot.png)